Ahmed-Saaed/landing-page/README.md

 # Landing Page Project

-building th functionality of the landing page
+building the functionality of the landing page

 ---